ChatalovErick/UN-and-World-Bank-Project/README.md

         - **COVID-19:** The specific period of global pandemic impact (2020–2022).
         - **Post-COVID Recovery:** Data from 2023 to 2024.

+### 3.3.
+Gold Layer: Business Logic Application
+his report outlines the transformation logic applied to move data from the Silver (cleansed/standardized) layer to the Gold (business/analytics) layer.

+#### 3.3.1.
+Architectural Overview: The Galaxy Schema
+The Gold layer was structured into Fact and Dimension tables to optimize for reporting tools like Power BI.

+##### 3.3.1.1 Dimensions (The "Who/Where/When")
+- **Dim_Geography:** Standardized list of countries including region names.
+- **Dim_Date:** Time dimension for temporal analysis.

+##### 3.3.1.2.
+Facts (The "Quantitative Measures")
+- **Fact_Social_Barriers:** Country-level social metrics (Wide format).
+- **Fact_Benchmarks:** Regional and global aggregates (Long format) used for comparative analysis.
+- **Fact_Macro_Indicators:** Economic and development data (GDP, Gini, HDI, Unemployment).
+- **Fact_Wealth_Distribution:** Income share percentiles and average employee earnings.

+#### 3.3.2.
+Key Transformations & Business Logic
+##### 3.3.2.1.
+Data Enrichment & Geospatial Intelligence
+To enable advanced mapping in dashboards, we performed a massive lookup operation.

+- **Coordinate Mapping:** Applied a dictionary of 249 countries and 6 regions to inject latitude and longitude for both specific countries and their parent regions.
+- **Demographic Context:** Enriched Fact_Macro_Indicators and Fact_Benchmarks by joining with population data from the Bronze layer to provide scale to the social metrics.

+##### 3.3.2.2.
+Normalization & Integration
+- **Entity Mapping:** A manual mapping dictionary was created to resolve "Aggregate Codes" (e.g., WLD, HIC) into readable descriptions (e.g., World, High Income).
+- **The "Benchmark" Merge:** We integrated macro-economic indicators into the regional benchmarks table.
+This involved a Left Anti Join to ensure we only included regional aggregates (excluding individual countries) to prevent double-counting in analytics.

+##### 3.3.2.3.
+Data Quality & Cleaning
+- **Precision Standardizing:** Applied F.round(col, 2) across all metrics (and 3 decimals for HDI) to ensure visual consistency.
+- **Temporal Filtering:** To maintain relevance and data density, we filtered Fact_Wealth_Distribution and Fact_Benchmarks to only include data from 2010 onwards.
+- **Empty Record Pruning:** Implemented a cleanup script to drop rows where all metric columns were NULL, ensuring the Gold layer only contains actionable data.
+- **Standardization:** Renamed varying country code columns to a consistent country_code_iso3 across all fact tables.

 ## 4. Data Dictionary & Table Summaries

 &nbsp;